Machu Picchu Ticket, Bus & Private Guide - Language Options

 Suitable for all physical fitness levels

-The entrance to Machu Picchu is only valid for the day the ticket is issued.
-We will help visitors who have missed their turn, as long as it is on the same date of entry that their ticket has been issued.
+Machu Picchu entrance tickets are only valid for the date printed on the ticket.
+We will assist visitors who miss their scheduled entry, as long as it is on the same date indicated on their ticket.

-Our team will contact you one day before the tour to arrange a pre-activity talk.
+Our team will contact you one day before the tour to coordinate a pre-tour briefing.

 About Cusco